navalnica/dl_sys_course_notes/README.md

   * If we checkpoint only each K-th intermediate activation, the overall memory cost has following bound:<br>
     $O(N/K) + O(K)$. checkpoint cost + re-computation cost
   * If we choose $K = \sqrt{N}$, then we get sublinear memory cost: $O(\sqrt{N})$
-  * However, recomputations introduces additional computations.
-We are in fact computing forward pass once again (2 times in total) during recomputation (from one checkpoint to other)
+  * However, recomputations introduce additional computations.
+We are in fact computing forward pass once again (2 times in total) during recomputation (between each pair of successive checkpoints).
-  * we can choose only to recompute relatively cheap layers (ReLU, Linear) as opposed to more computational heavy layers (matrix multiplication, convolution).
+  * we can choose only to recompute relatively cheap layers (ReLU, Linear) as opposed to more computationaly heavy layers (matrix multiplication, convolution).
     In this case memory saving will be less, but the compute will take less time.

 ### Parallel and distributed training